RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 ----------------

-For a simple, one-time-use function, we don't have to define a function, we can use a **Lamda function** to define the operation in-line.
-A Lambda function is an anonymous function, meaning that it does not need a name.
+For a simple, one-time-use function, we don't have to define a function, we can use a **lamda function** to define the operation in-line.
+A lambda function is an anonymous function, meaning that it does not need a name.
 Using them is generally not a good idea, since most functions are easier to recognize and to read if they have names, but you will see them widely used on online forums.

 You can make a Lambda function with a simple one line expression.
-You can make a Lambda function by writing:
+You can make a lambda function by writing:

 .. parsed-literal::

    lambda parameters : expression

-The best way to understand the Lambda function is to see it being used.
+The best way to understand the lambda function is to see it being used.

 .. activecode:: lamda_functions
    :coach: